-The healthy and balanced diet for healthy, strong and growing hair
+A healthy and balanced diet is essential for healthy, strong and long hair.

 - What do you think of the growth vitamins?

 Here is a question that was asked to me a few months ago.